Villages

 Some people employed by Feygard (guards, lawmen) may be corrupt, since they want to take part of the wealth of Feygard for themselves.

 If there is a disagreement between two people from Feygard, they both want the guards to sort it out.
-This can of course mean that a wealthy family might have support from the guards in other ways.
+This can, of course, mean that a wealthy family might have support from the guards in other ways.

 Nor City